The Importance of Early Diagnosis of CF

 The sweat test should be done at a CF Foundation-accredited care center.
 The staff will work to schedule the sweat test as soon as possible.

 If your baby had a positive NBS or you received a positive prenatal genetic test, it’s important to schedule a sweat test as soon as possible once your newborn reaches 10 days of age.
 At the latest, babies with a positive NBS or prenatal genetic test should have a sweat test performed by the age of 4 weeks to ensure that any health issues or changes can be found early and treated quickly.
 For more information about scheduling a sweat test appointment, please contact the CF care center closest to you.

-When the Sweat Test Confirms a CF Diagnosis
+Sweat Test Confirms a CF Diagnosis

 First of all, remember that you are not alone.
 There is a strong and growing network of people with CF, other parents and families, health professionals and care centers to help you and your baby.
 Thanks to this network -- and to aggressive research and new therapies -- people with CF are living longer and healthier lives.